-Even though the metastasis rate from HNSCC is low and depends on locoregional control and LN status, the lungs account for up to 70% to 85% of HNSCC metastases [127].
-Differentiating a primary lung squamous cell carcinoma from lung metastasis in a patient with HNSCC is challenging with the use of standard histopathology techniques.
-Lung squamous cell carcinoma and HNSCC have features in common, including histology, epithelial cells of origin, and association with tobacco.
-Although attempts have been made to distinguish metastases from primary lung cancer using genomics, including loss of heterozygosity [128] and microRNA profiling [129], there is no gold standard to validate therapeutic approaches and potentially introduces selection bias in addressing the role of PM [19, 130-132].
+Even though the metastasis rate from head and neck squamous cell carcinoma (HNSCC) is low and depends on loco-regional control and LN status, the lungs account for up to 70-85% of HNSCC metastases.
+[128] Differentiating a primary lung squamous cell carcinoma (LSCC) from lung metastasis in a patient with HNSCC is challenging with the use of standard histopathology techniques.
+Both LSCC and HNSCC have features in common, including histology, epithelial cells of origin and association with tobacco.
+Although attempts have been made to distinguish metastases from primary lung cancer using genomics including loss of heterozygosity, [129] and microRNA profiling, [130] there is no gold standard to validate therapeutic approaches and potentially introduces selection bias in addressing the role of PM.
+[131-134]

-There are approximately 20 retrospective reports over the past 20 years in which authors reviewed singleinstitutional experience with PM alone (Table 5).
-Only two reports have retrospectively compared chemotherapy versus PM [133, 134].
+There are approximately twenty retrospective reports over the past twenty years in which authors reviewed single institutional experience with PM alone.
+There are only two reports retrospectively comparing chemotherapy versus PM.
+[135, 136]

-Positive predictive factors for PM alone include DFI, sex, age, site of origin of primary head and neck cancer, and completeness of resection.
-In 1992, Finley and colleagues [135] reported no 5-year survivors in 18 patients treated surgically if their DFI was less than 1 year but concluded that resection of solitary metastases resulted in long-term survival.
-Similar conclusions were reported by Wedman and colleagues [136] in describing 138 patients with pulmonary metastases from HNSCC, 21 of whom underwent PM.
-There was a 5-year survival of 59% in those undergoing lung resection compared with 4% for those who did not, concluding that a long but undefined DFI may select long-term survivors.
-A DFI of less than 12 months was noted to be a negative prognostic factor in several small series [131, 135, 137], whereas other studies state 24 to 26 months as the significant DFI resulting in more favorable outcome [19, 132, 138, 139].
-Male sex has been found to be unfavorable [19, 137].
+Positive predictive factors for PM alone include DFI, gender, age, site of origin of primary head and neck cancer and completeness of resection.
+In 1992 Finley et al reported no five-year survivors in 18 patients treated surgically if their DFI was < 1 year but concluded that resection of solitary metastases resulted in long-term survival.
+[137] Similar conclusions were reported by Wedman et al in describing 138 patients with pulmonary metastases from HNSCC, 21 of whom underwent PM.
+[138] There was a 59% 5-year survival in those undergoing lung resection compared with 4% for those who did not, concluding that a long but undefined DFI may select long term survivors.
+A DFI < 12 months was noted to be a negative prognostic factor in several small series, [133, 137, 139] while other studies state 24-26 months as the significant DFI resulting in more favorable outcome.
+[131, 134, 140, 141] Male gender has been found to be unfavorable.
+[131, 139]

 Histologic origin of the metastases is important.
-HNSCC versus glandular tumors was a poor prognostic factor in a small series [137].
-In a larger study comparing PM for HNSCC versus glandular-origin head and neck tumors, the overall 5-year survival rate for the glandular tumors was 64% versus 34% [138].
-However, the squamous cell carcinoma patients had potentially confounding worse predictive factors such as non-R0 resection, shorter DFI (<2 years), and older age.
-Similarly in two larger series, completeness of resection translated into improved outcome [19, 133], but presence of nodal metastases was unfavorable [19].
-The fact that metastases from squamous cell carcinoma origin do worse than those from glandular may reflect sampling bias and difficulty in distinguishing them from primary lung squamous cell carcinoma, which are potentially undertreated with suboptimal resection.
+HNSCC versus glandular tumors was a poor prognostic factor in a small series.
+[139] In a larger study comparing PM for HNSCC versus glandular origin head and neck tumors, the overall 5-year survival rate for the glandular tumors was 64% versus 34%.
+[140] However, the SCC patients had potentially confounding worse predictive factors such as non-R0 resection, shorter DFI (< two years) and older age.
+Similarly in two larger series completeness of resection translated into improved outcome [131, 135] but presence of nodal metastases was unfavorable.
+[131] The fact that metastases from SCC origin do worse than those from glandular may reflect sampling bias and difficulty in distinguishing them from primary LSCC which are potentially under-treated with suboptimal resection.

-As mentioned above, resection versus chemotherapy with matched-pair analysis concluded PM resulted in significantly better survival.
-PM led to median survival of 19 versus 5 months [133] and overall 3-year survival of 68% versus 15% [134].
+As mentioned above, resection versus chemotherapy with matched pair analysis concluded PM resulted in significantly better survival.
+PM lead to median survival was 19 versus 5 months [135] and overall 3-year survival of 68% versus 15%.
+[136]